 So, project managers forecast the date of completion and the total cost of the project based on EVA reports.
 The key measure of the project’s earned value is based on trend analysis and burn rate tools.

-In other terms, budgeted cost of work performed or BCWP helps project managers to figure out the burn rate and performance measures of the project cost and schedule.
+In other terms, the budgeted cost of work performed or BCWP helps project managers to figure out the burn rate and performance measures of the project cost and schedule.
 Moreover, EVA allows analyzing how well the project is going on in reference to the project baselines and plans.

 Elements of The Earned Value Management Process